LCOGT/banzai/docs/pylcogt/index.rst

 of the center of the pixel brightness distribution.

 We then stack the individual bias frames.
-On a pixel by pixel basis, we reject 3 rstd outliers, and then take the sigma clipped mean.
+On a pixel by pixel basis, we reject 3 rstd outliers, and then take the mean.
 This should remove and structure produced by the readout process.
 The noise in each pixel should scale as sqrt(number of bias images).
 We take ~64 frames per night reducing the noise per pixel to read noise (RN) / 8.
-Thus, only a few counts of noise are being added to the frames, not significantly impacting the final science frames.
+Thus, only a few counts of noise are being added to the frames in quadrature.
+This is much less than the ~10 electron read noise, meaning that this does not increase the noise in the science frames in any significant way.

 Bias Subtraction